 Healthy cleansing can be the push you need to better health

-Below is a guest blog that started as an enthusiastic email from a friend who was tired of being ‘stuck’ in her old patterns, and found a way to break through after a couple weeks of seasonal cleansing.
+Today’s guest blog that started as an enthusiastic email from my friend Carolyn, who was tired of being ‘stuck’ in her old patterns.
+She found a way to break through after a couple weeks of seasonal cleansing.
 With some light editing of exclamation points, I’ll let her tell the story…

 It was tough, but because I’m married to an amazing man who also loves to cook (and who realized quickly that life was simply going to be easier by getting on board with this one).
 We made our collective way through it.
 I won’t give the details of everything this diet pushed us through in this blog (but perhaps over a healthy lunch??) but on the other side of 2 weeks….here’s what we are experiencing: my diarrhea (my companion for the last 20 or so years) is completely gone.
 We’re both sleeping through the night (rare!).
 My husband’s snoring….gone.
 He’s lost 13 pounds, I’ve lost 7, and that’s just the tip of the iceberg.